msabramo/kallithea/docs/setup.rst

 You are now ready to use Kallithea, to run it simply execute::

-    paster serve production.ini
+    paster serve my.ini

 - This command runs the Kallithea server.
 The web app should be available at the 127.0.0.1:5000.
-This ip and port is configurable via the production.ini file created in previous step
+This ip and port is configurable via the my.ini file created in previous step
 - Use the admin account you created above when running ``setup-db`` to login to the web app.
 - The default permissions on each repository is read, and the owner is admin.
   Remember to update these if needed.
-- In the admin panel you can toggle ldap, anonymous, permissions settings.
+- In the admin panel you can toggle LDAP, anonymous, permissions settings.
 As well as edit more advanced options on users and repositories

 Optionally users can create `rcextensions` package that extends Kallithea functionality.
 To do this simply execute::

-    paster make-rcext production.ini
+    paster make-rcext my.ini

 This will create `rcextensions` package in the same place that your `ini` file lives.
 With `rcextensions` it's possible to add additional mapping for whoosh,